-4 Tactics You Can Use to Make Your Sponsored Updates More Engaging
+4 Tactics You Can Use to Make Your Sponsored Content More Engaging

 February 18, 2016

-This journey has lead many organizations to LinkedIn, where they’ve used sponsored updates to highlight themselves and get top talent wanting to work for them.
+This journey has led many organizations to LinkedIn, where they’ve used sponsored content to highlight themselves and get top talent wanting to work for them.
 That’s been exciting for us, because we’ve been privy to some of the most creative forays into this field.

-After analyzing some of the most successful sponsored updates so far, we saw that some of the best ones are often rooted atop four main philosophies.
+After analyzing some of the most successful sponsored content to date, we saw that some of the best ones are often rooted atop four main philosophies.
 They are:

 1. Share a third-party piece that highlights your company’s culture